liorm13/Git-Tutorial/README.md

 when we enter these commits it shows us with green line and a '+' sign what lines were added, and with a red line and '-' sign which line was removed. edited lines will show as deleted original line and then added edited line.

+if we continue to update the file without changing the default name we will get the same name we got on the first edit - "Update README.md". it might be better to name each version on our own.